Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Fragrance is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-A catch all term that often contains phthalates, which are linked to preterm birth and neurodevelopmental effects in children.
-Choose fragrance free sunscreens during pregnancy.
+Fragrance can represent a mixture of aromatic chemicals and is flagged for caution because it may contain phthalates linked to preterm birth and childhood neurodevelopmental effects.

 Found in 106 of 343 products (31%)